athomasq/athomasq.github.io/categories/writing/writing-new.md

 What drives boom-bust cycles in private markets?
 This article from early 2022 turned out to be remarkably prescient; it was picked up the [Financial Times](https://www.ft.com/content/077de7e3-e4e3-49d5-8a76-3cbbc4f492f5) and others.

 *[The Economics of Data Businesses](https://pivotal.substack.com/p/economics-of-data-biz)*
 How data businesses start, grow, and dominate.
-I don't think I've ever received as many comments saying "finally! somebody nailed it!" as for this essay.
+I don't think I've ever received as many comments saying "finally! somebody nailed it!" as I did for this essay.

 ----

 <br/>

-### On Startups and Technology
+### 📡 On Startups and Technology

 *[Ambition Should Be Made of Sterner Stuff](/sterner-stuff)*
 In a memorable rallying cry, Marc Andreessen says "it's time to build".
 But why haven't we been building?
 What went wrong?